 There is of course another aspect of the filter which needs to be observed and that is the actual dimension of the filter.
-Dimension of the filter should be chosen carefully according with the image size and the size of object which we want to filter out.
+Dimension of the filter should be chosen carefully according to image size and the size of object which we want to filter out and should be less than 1/10 of the image size.